titipata/penn-events-calendar/gatsby_site/README.md

 npm start
 ```

-By default, this will concurrently run Gatsby frontend site at port `8000`, hug API backend at port `8888`, and ElasticSearch at port `9200`.
+By default, this will concurrently run Gatsby frontend site at port `8000`, hug API backend at port `8888`, and `Elasticsearch` at port `9200`.

 ## Running on remote server